chef-boneyard/private-chef-administration/source/administration/private_chef_ctl.rst

 :command:`private-chef-ctl status` on these nodes, a few things change:

 - On the back-end node that is currently the "backup" server, it would be normal to see only the keepalived and nrpe processes as running.
 - On the back-end node that is currently the "master" server, it would be normal to see all the services running, but to have ``normally down`` appear in the third segment.
-This reflects the fact that, on reboot, this server would not attempt ot start these services: instead, it would allow ``keepalived`` to decide whether they should be running based on the cluster state.
+This reflects the fact that, on reboot, this server would not attempt to start these services: instead, it would allow ``keepalived`` to decide whether they should be running based on the cluster state.

 A sample status line for a service on a High Availability "master":